Terms & Conditions

-We do not specifically market to children under the age of 13 years old and do not knowingly collect personally-identifiable information from users of the BULLIS website who are under 13 years of age.
-No personally-identifiable information should be submitted this website by visitors under 13 years of age without the prior written consent of their parent or guardian.
+We do not specifically market to children under the age of 13 years old and do not knowingly collect personally identifiable information from users of the BULLIS website who are under 13 years of age.
+No personally identifiable information should be submitted to this website by visitors under 13 years of age without the prior written consent of their parent or guardian.
 If you are an adult and have reason to believe that a minor under your supervision has, without your permission, provided his or her personal information to us, you may email us at email@example.com.

 We do not track, collect or distribute personal information about site visitors.
 However, we do collect some information about site visits.
 We have access to domain names and I.P. addresses of visitors.
 We compile statistics that show the number of visitors and the number of requests we receive for particular pages or files on the site.
 These statistics are used internally to evaluate and improve the site.
 The statistics contain no personal information (or email addresses) and cannot be used to gather such information.

 BULLIS Parents are provided access to specific password-protected areas of our website, which may contain personally identifiable information, such as contact information for other BULLIS parents or families.